 - Poor conflict management

-- Lack of self-awareness about how one comes across to others
+- Lack of awareness about how one comes across to others

 - Red flags that indicate potential communication breakdowns in oneself or others

-- Note: These courses are not intended to address or remediate anger management issues, substance abuse, undiagnosed or untreated mental health conditions, or physically abusive behavior.
+- Note: These courses are not intended to substitute for anger management treatment or to address or remediate substance abuse, undiagnosed or untreated mental health conditions, or physically abusive behavior.
 Should these sorts of issues emerge during the course, the faculty will discuss with the participant and the referring entity the need for a formal assessment.

 - Fulfill regulator, employer, or professional school mandates for educational interventions for conduct of concern regarding communication or professional demeanor